subquery/documentation/docs/run_publish/references.md

 ### --dictionary-resolver

-Use SubQuery Network dictionary resolver to find a dictionary, this will overwrite dictionaries specified by `--network-dictionary`
+Uses the provided SubQuery Network dictionary resolver to find a dictionary, this will overwrite dictionaries specified by `--network-dictionary`

+### --dictionary-timeout

+Changes the timeout for dictionary queries, this number is expressed in seconds.
+By default we use 30 seconds.

 ### -f, --subquery